-- The Incident Owner owns the investigation.
+- The Area Directors is responsible for the completion of an investigation.
 They are the People Leader most familiar with Workers and operations, can access information, assign personnel, and have the authority to take immediate action.
 All other groups act in a support role.

 - The Incident Owner is responsible to:

-- Accept or transfer ownership of the event;
+- Accept or transfer ownership of the event.

-- Verify the severity or potential severity;
+- Verify the severity or potential severity.

-- Select a Lead Investigator and provide them sufficient resources;
+- Select a Lead Investigator and provide them sufficient resources.

-- Updates management on Incident investigation progress within 10 days of the event for incidents that meet a Severity Rating of 3 or higher (actual or potential);
+- Updates management on Incident investigation progress within 10 days of the event for incidents that meet a Severity Rating of 3 or higher (actual or potential).

-- Update the Incident Database;
+- Update the Incident Database.

-- Perform causal analysis
+- Perform causal analysis.

-- Review and accept the investigation report;
+- Review and accept the investigation report.

-- Implement CAPA;
+- Implement CAPA.

-- Verify completion of CAPA;
+- Verify completion of CAPA.

 - Present Investigation Report to MCR; and

 - Communicate results (findings/lessons learned/CAPA).